uit-hdl/chatbot-for-mental-health/prompts/hs-paper/main.md

   2. Benefits of multi-position model
   3. AS detectability in relation to disease severity
   4. Significance of contribution from each position
-* `discussion_comparison_with_cardiologists`:
+* `discussion_comparison_with_models_and_clinicians`:
   1. Compares performance against cardiologists in Jaffe et al.
-* `discussion_comparison_with_jaffe_study`:
-  1. Compares prediction of murmur, AS, and MR against similar study by Jaffe et al.
+  2. Compares prediction of murmur, AS, and MR against similar study by Jaffe et al.
-  2. Factors making comparison difficult
+  3. Factors making comparison difficult
-  3. Reasons why our algorithm predicted AS and murmurs more accurately
+  4. Why we predicted AS and murmurs better than Jaffe
-  4. Why they predicted MR more accurately
+  5. Why Jaffe predicted MR better
-  5. Intrarater agreement for murmur-annotations
+  6. Intrarater agreement for murmur-annotations
+  7. Justification of AS definition
+  8. Relationship between MR symptoms and detectability of disease
 * `discussion_healthcare_implications`:
   1. Why early detection of AS matters
   2. Prevalence of undiagnosed AS
   3. How many AS-cases could be detected if algorithm was deployed
-  4. Benefit of murmur-detection in healthy middle-aged men
+  4. Benefit of murmur-detection in healthy middle-aged men ()
 * `discussion_study_strength_and_limitations`:
   1. Algorithm does not rate audio quality or detect noise
   2. Lack of statistical power and risk of overfitting